saptak/envddext/docs/troubleshooting-guide.md

 # Troubleshooting Guide - Envoy Gateway Extension

-This guide helps troubleshoot common issues with the Envoy Gateway extension. **Note**: Previous Docker Desktop extension limitations have been resolved with the VM service backend architecture!
+This guide helps troubleshoot common issues with the Envoy Gateway extension (v0.7.0). **Note**: Previous Docker Desktop extension limitations have been resolved with the VM service backend architecture!

 ## Common Error Messages and Solutions